برجاء الإنتظار ...

 • 30 mg Takepron together with 250-500 mg clarithromycin and 1000 mg amoxicillin

-• 30 mg Takepron together with 250 mg clarithromycin and 400-500 mg metronidazole
+• 30 mg Takepron together with 250 mg clarithromycin and 400-500 mg metronidazole.

 If you are being treated for infection because you have an ulcer, it is unlikely that your ulcer will return if the infection is successfully treated.
 To give your medicine the best chance of working, take it at the right time and do not miss a dose.

-Treatment of duodenal or stomach ulcer in patients requiring continued NSAID treatment: one 30 mg capsule every day for 4 weeks.
+Treatment of duodenal or stomach ulcer in patients requiring continued NSAID treatment: One 30 mg capsule every day for 4 weeks.

-Prevention of duodenal or stomach ulcer in patients requiring continued NSAID treatment: one 15 mg capsule every day, your doctor may adjust your dose to one 30 mg capsule every day.
+Prevention of duodenal or stomach ulcer in patients requiring continued NSAID treatment: One 15 mg capsule every day, your doctor may adjust your dose to one 30 mg capsule every day.

-Zollinger-Ellison syndrome: The recommended dose is two 30 mg capsules every day to start with, then depending on how you respond to Takepron the dose that your doctor decides is best for you.
+Zollinger-Ellison syndrome: The recommended dose is two 30 mg capsules every day to start with, then depending on how you respond to Takepron, the dose that your doctor decides is best for you.

 Use in children